-A further benefit is that because the Diagnostics Module is monitored by the contractor, you can have peace of mind that the contractor will let you know of any problems or issues and not leave you wondering.
+A further benefit is that because the contractor monitors the Diagnostics Module, you can have peace of mind that the contractor will let you know of any problems or issues and not leave you wondering.

-Both the ASZ16 and the ASZ14 come with Amana’s noise reduction technology built in.
-Amana heat pumps from ASZ category are designed to operate with reduced noise by utilizing a high-density sound control blanket that assists in blocking the unwanted noises that come with operation.
+Both the ASZ16 and the ASZ14 come with Amana’s noise reduction technology built-in.
+Amana heat pumps from the ASZ category are designed to operate with reduced noise by utilizing a high-density sound control blanket that assists in blocking the unwanted noises that come with the operation.

 However, this is not the only sound reduction technology Amana built into these units.
 Both units also utilize the Quiet Condenser Fan Motor.
 This efficient motor was designed to allow for consistent airflow over the condenser while not enhancing unwanted noises.
 With the combination of the two, these units are some of the quietest models that Amana makes.

 Both, however, have an identical HSPF score of 9.
-A good way to look at it is that a SEER rating applies to how well a unit can cool a given area efficiently and a HSPF rating indicates how efficiently it can warm a given area.
+A good way to look at it is that a SEER rating applies to how well a unit can cool a given area efficiently, and an HSPF rating indicates how efficiently it can warm a given area.